 Keep practicing and playing with your budget

 One of the best things you can do for yourself as you establish your budget is to recognize that it can and should be a learning experience.
-It is extremely rare that someone can go from no budget to a perfect budget without any hiccups.
+Someone can rarely go from no budget to a perfect budget without any hiccups.

 Keep working on your budget and change things that need changing.
 Keep learning about finances and try strategies that seem appealing and helpful for your situation.

 And don’t be afraid to ask for help!
-As a financial coach, I would love to chat with you about your particular situation and give you advice on budget tweaks or strategies.
+As a financial coach, I would love to chat about your situation and advise you on budget tweaks or strategies.

 Final thoughts on the budget by paycheck method:

 The more you are on top of your budget, the better your odds with success can be.
 Creating a Budget by Paycheck can be very rewarding.
-As you closely monitor your income and expenses and adapt your budget to fit your paycheck amounts you will be able to reach your financial goals.
+You can reach your financial goals as you closely monitor your income and expenses and adapt your budget to fit your paycheck amounts.
+This system of zero-based budgeting is ideal if you have never budgeted before.
+It is a great way to get control of your money if you have an irregular income or variable paycheck dates.